 - Table 26 describes all the error conditions under which remapping hardware explicitly blocks a translation request (with or without PASID) with a status code of Unsupported Request (UR) or Completer Abort (CA). - Additionally, Table 26 also describes all the error conditions under which remapping hardware provides a translation-completion with status code of Success with R=W=U=S=0 in the translation-completion-data. - If none of the error conditions are encountered, hardware handles the translation-request as follows: - If the input address in a translation-request-without-PASID is within the interrupt address range (FEEx_xxxxh)1, such requests are treated as a special condition.
 Refer to S.1 and S.2 in Table 26 for details. - If remapping hardware successfully fetches the translation requested, and the translation has at least one of Read and Write permissions, a translation-completion with status code of Success is returned with translation-completion-data as follows: - Read (R) bit: The R bit in the translation-completion data is the effective read permission for this translation. - For translation-requests, R bit is 1 if the respective access rights checking (as described in Section 3.6.1, Section 3.7.1, and Section 3.8.1) allows read access to the page.
 Else, R bit is 0. - Write (W) bit: The W bit in the translation-completion data is the effective write permission for this translation. - For translation-requests with NW=1 (i.e., requests indicating translation is for read-only accesses), remapping hardware reporting no-write-flag support (NWFS=1 in the Extended Capability Register) returns the W bit as 0.
 Remapping hardware not supporting no-write-flag (NWFS=0) ignores value of NW field in translation-requests and functions as if NW is 0 (see below). - For translation-requests with NW=0, W bit is 1 if the respective access rights checking (as described in Section 3.6.1, Section 3.7.1 and Section 3.8.1) allows write access to the page.
-Else, W bit is 0.Execute (EXE) bit: The EXE bit in the translation-completion data is the effective execute permission for this translation. - For translation-requests-without-PASID, this bit is always 0. - For translation-requests-with-PASID with ER=0 (i.e., requests indicating translation is not for instruction fetch), this bit is always 0. - For translation-requests-with-PASID with ER=1 (i.e., requests indicating translation is for instruction fetch), remapping hardware reporting Execute-Requests as not supported (ERS=0 in the Extended Capability Register) returns the EXE bit as always 0.
-Remapping hardware supporting Execute-Requests (ERS=1) returns EXE bit as 1 if the request was subjected to scalable mode translation with pass-through type (PGTT=100b) or if the access rights checking (as described in Section 3.6.1, Section 3.7.1, and Section 3.8.1) allows instruction fetch from the page.
-Else, EXE bit is 0. - Privilege Mode (PRIV) bit: The PRIV bit in the translation-completion data is the effective privilege for this translation. - For translation-request-with-PASID with PR=1, this bit is always 1.
-For all other requests, this bit is always 0. - For translation-request-with-PASID with PR=1, remapping hardware not supporting supervisor requests (SRS=0 in the Extended Capability Register) forces R=W=E=0 in addition to setting PRIV=1.
+Else, W bit is 0. - Execute (EXE) bit: The EXE bit in the translation-completion data is the effective execute permission for this translation. - This bit is always 0 as implementations do not support requests with a value of 1 for Execute-Requested (ER). - Privilege Mode (PRIV) bit: The PRIV bit in the translation-completion data is the effective privilege for this translation. - For translation-request-with-PASID with PR=1, this bit is always 1.
+For all other requests, this bit is always 0. - For translation-request-with-PASID with PR=1, remapping hardware not supporting supervisor requests (SRS=0 in the Extended Capability Register) forces R=W=E=0 in addition to setting PRIV=1. - If the scalable-mode PASID-table entry used to process translation-request-with-PASID with PR=1 has a value of 0 in the SRE field, the remapping hardware forces R=W=E=0 in addition to setting PRIV=1. - Note: A translation-request-without-PASID that observes a value of 1 in RID_PRIV field of scalable-mode context-entry, returns R and W permissions associated with Privileged Mode Entities in the translation completion but with Priv field set to a value of 0. - Global Mapping (G) bit: The G bit in the translation-completion data is the effective privilege for this translation.